-A Mushroom-Based Foray through La Boquería, Spain’s Most Iconic Market
+Things to Do in Barcelona: A Foray through Spain’s Most Iconic Market

-It’s sweater season in Barcelona, and that means there’s one thing on everybody’s mind: mushrooms.
+When it’s sweater season in Barcelona, it means there’s one thing on everybody’s mind: mushrooms.
 Come autumn in Catalonia, a fungi-based buzz descends on the city: Neighbors compare recipes, foraging tips are overheard on the metro, restaurateurs claim the meatiest chanterelles.
+It’s one of the top things to do in Barcelona in fall.

 Of all the endearing quirks of the Catalan character, perhaps this is the winner: a steadfast love and downright devotion — to mushrooms.